-- You pee on a stick (love any story that starts this way).
+- You pee on a stick (because every good story starts like this).

-(The funny thing is that even the digital versions that spell out the word “pregnant” or “not pregnant” [still rely on this same method[(https://www.womenshealth.gov/a-z-topics/pregnancy-tests).)
+(The funny thing is that even the digital versions that spell out the word “pregnant” or “not pregnant” still rely on this same method.)

-That means that while a 9 DPO BFP is a possibility, it may not be totally reliable.
+That means that while a 9 DPO positive pregnancy test is a possibility, it may not be totally reliable.